Christian Bale says green screen movies like Thor are "monotonous" in shooting

 Elsewhere in the interview, Bell said he does not consider himself a leading man – although he has had lead roles in several Batman films, the fighter And the viceFor example, but not limited.

 “I’ve never considered myself a leading man,” he said, “it’s just plain boring.”
 “You don’t get the good parts.
-Even if you’re starring, I pretend I’m playing like, you know, the fourth and fifth character, because you get more freedom.
+Even if you play a major role, I pretend I’m playing like, you know, the fourth and fifth character, because you get more freedom.

 “I also don’t really think about the general impact of that [a character’s] We will have.
 It is up to me to play, much like animals and children.
 You have a tunnel vision of what you’re doing, and you don’t think about the impact it’s having.”

-Bale can then be seen in Amsterdama 1930s thriller about three friends who witness a murder, is framed for it, unveiling one of the most horrific plots in American history.
+Bale can then be seen in Amsterdama 1930s thriller about three friends who witness a murder, is framed for him, and reveals one of the most outrageous plots in American history.

 Amsterdam It will be released in cinemas on October 7.